Category Archives: Barron Cannon

 “Maybe,” Barron said, not bothering trying to remember.

-“I thought you were down on yoga.”
+“I thought you were down on yoga, you know, burning all that carbon.”

 He led them to his new garden.
-He had dug up most of his mother’s backyard, dislodging her wild roses and rhododendrons and was planting rows of root crops, including beets, onions, and potatoes.
+He had dug up most of his mother’s backyard, uprooting her wild roses and rhododendrons and was planting rows of root crops, including beets, onions, and potatoes.
 He was especially proud of his celery.

 Neither Frank nor Betty knew what to say.
-As they got ready to leave, Barron scooped handfuls of birdseed from a large barrel into a brown paper bag and handed the bag to Frank.
+As they got ready to leave Barron scooped handfuls of birdseed from a large barrel into a brown paper bag and handed the bag to Frank.
 He was still unsure about Betty.
 She seemed to always be giving him the stink eye.

 “You should take every chance to feed the birds and other animals you see outside your house,” he said.
 “Give them good food, organic food, not processed.
 It will make such a difference in their lives.”